Tinystep1/cmfive-docs/_tutorials/anatomy_module/theModelsFolder.md

 # The Models Folder

-Models is where we store of class definitions.
+Models is where we store class definitions.
 These usually relate to our database tables but also includes a module service class for holding module level functions.

 Let's create our models folder, our example service class and a model for our example item.